Code-Institute-Submissions/Assessing-Anime/README.md

 # Milestone project 4
 # Assessing Anime

-["Assessing Anime"]() is a website designed for people to give their opinions and read reviews on anime that they have watched.
+["Assessing Anime"](https://assessing-anime.herokuapp.com/) is a website designed for people to add descriptions, give their opinions and read reviews on anime that they have watched.

 This website was targeted at people who want to gain more information on anime they want to watch and get other peoples views and ratings on that.
 There will be a description section which is going to allow further details of any anime to be published.
 There will also be a review section which would allow people to log on and add their opinions and scores on different anime they have watched.
 This in turn will encourage more people to watch more anime.
 Reviews have been shown to greatly help when it comes to improving customer loyalty and customer service as they feel they have a voice through active engagement.
 Also reviews allow for better credibility with suggestions as there is social proof.